-The premier winter event in Klamath Falls is the Snowflake Festival, a series of events beginning November 27.
+The premier winter event in Klamath Falls is the Snowflake Festival, a series of events beginning November 26 and running through December 11.
 Like a Hallmark Christmas movie, the events unite the community with activities and entertainment.
-The theme of this year’s parade is Home for Christmas — it sounds like it is just like a Hallmark Christmas movie.
+The theme of this year’s parade is Super Hero Holidays — it sounds like it is like a Hallmark Christmas movie with a Marvel twist.

-This holiday season, plan a visit to one of these adorable Oregon towns to have your own Hallmark experience.
+This holiday season, plan a visit to one of these adorable Oregon destinations to have your own Hallmark experience.
 You will be delighted that you did!